 Is your tattoo looking a little worn?
-Perhaps you got the ink decades ago, but perhaps you really don't want a cover-up tattoo because let's face it, first tattoos are allowed to be sort of generic and they can hold a special meaning.
+Perhaps you got the ink decades ago, but you really don't want a cover-up tattoo because, let's face it, first tattoos are allowed to be sort of generic and they can hold a special meaning.
 Not everyone wants to erase all the traces of an old tattoo.
-But everyone deserves a second shot, and that includes you and your tattoo.
-If you're embarrassed of your design circa 1999, then modernize it and bring it back into the future.
+But everyone deserves a second shot—and that includes you and your tattoo.
+If you're embarrassed of your design circa 1999, then follow these tips for modernizing it and bringing it back into the future.

 Make it Larger

 Perhaps you still love your classic rose tattoo, but it's looking a little small and dingy in comparison to today's larger body pieces.

 To prevent fading, cover your tattoo with a sunscreen of SPF 30 or above whenever you go outside.

 You can keep your original tattoo design and ask your trusted tattoo artist to enlarge it, perhaps by adding some more petals to the bloom if it's a rose.
 If you're happy with the original design concept and placement of the tattoo, enlarging it is a simple process that will change the look of your tattoo slightly, but for the better.

 Maybe snake tattoo curled up on your shoulder blade has lost a bit of its charm.
 But a talented tattoo artist knows the most important and attractive parts of a tattoo are always in the details!
 If it's not detailed, you could add shading, reshape the snake's eye, or even draw a scene around it.
 There are endless ways an old tattoo can benefit from a few well-placed design additions.

 Script tattoos are some of the most requested tattoo styles.
 Adding a simple verse or a quote to your existing tattoo will help update the look and even the style of your design.
 If you have a cross tattoo, you could consider a Biblical psalm?
 If you're wearing a heart tattoo, you might want to add a quote about love.